 A final word of advice to gain an edge?
 Don’t undervalue recovery.
 Like all things in nature, the body has a yin and yang, and in order to perform at your best – you need to be allowing your body the time to recover in order to perform at your best (read: The Yin and Yang of Sports Recovery and Are you Headed for Performance Burnout?).

 Some links to studies/articles:

-It is extremely important to know the signs and symptoms of a heart attack or stroke because it is extremely important to get them to the hospital immediately.
+It is extremely important to know the signs and symptoms of a heart attack or stroke because it is extremely important to get someone suffering from the symptoms to the hospital immediately.
+Womens’ symptoms may be different than mens.
 Getting treatment early can save lives.
 According to the CDC, at least 200,000 deaths from heart attack and stroke could be prevented each year.

 Antibacterial soaps, wipes, and sprays are everywhere – next to the grocery carts, in classrooms, and atop kitchen and bathroom sinks.
 Americans are practically obsessed with avoiding bacteria and germs at every turn.
 We have good reason to be afraid, dangerous antibiotic-resistant strains of bacteria like MRSA (Methicillin-resistant Staphylococcus Aureus) are on the rise.
 We need to avoid and wipe out bacteria if we want to stay healthy, right?
 Not so fast….not all bacteria are bad, in fact – we need plenty of good bacteria to stay healthy.
 When we try to wipe them all out, we create problems – ranging from resistant bacteria to weight gain and more.